 5.6.1 The examiners shall each prepare anindependent report on the submission, which shall contain one of the following decisions:

 5.6.2 If there is no agreement on a decision, the SPRC shall arrange for an additional external examiner to be appointed following the procedures set out in 5.5, and the majority decision shall prevail.
 The decision of the examiners shall be final.

 5.6.3 Where the examiners’ decision is that no degree be awarded, individuals may reapply for candidature on one more occasion, after a minimum period of two years has elapsed.

-5.6.4 If the Board of Examiners wishes to depart in any way from the normal examination procedures, the SPRC Chair shall seek permission from the Director of Academic and Student Affairs.
+5.6.4 If the Board of Examiners wishes to depart in any way from the normal examination procedures, the SPRC Chair shall seek permission from the Director of Education and Student Services.

 5.6.5 Students who are dissatisfied with the outcome of the examination process may submit an academic appeal (research degree programmes) if a ground for appeal is evidenced.

 All copies of the submission, whether or not adjudged by the examiners to deserve the degree, remain the property of the University.
 The University shall assign the copyright of the submission back to the author.

 5.8.1 Where the examiners decide to award a degree and before the result is officially posted, the student must submit to Student Services and Systems one copy of the submission bound in the manner of a book and certified by an examiner as being the accepted copy, and the approved summary of the work.
 This copy shall be deposited in the University Library.

 5.8.2 Students must also make the final submission available in electronic format.
 The student must agree that the submission be stored and made available publicly in electronic format unless an embargo period has been approved.